neverRare/butter/doc/language/control_flow.md

 ## For

 `for` iterates over an array.
-However, it should not be used as expression.
+It should not be used as expression however.

 ```butter
 for fruit in ["apple", "banana", "cherry"] {